2 Diagnostic horizons and other differentiae

 Humus-Pan

 A humus-pan is a B horizon that is 10 mm or more thick and is normally given the horizon designation Bhm.
+It has ALL of the following requirements:

-1. It is apedal (massive); AND
+1. It is apedal-massive; AND

 2. It has either firm or stronger moist soil strength, brittle failure when moist, or moist penetration resistance of 3100 kPa or more; AND